bigchaindb/multi-ledger-integrations/README.md

 # BigchainDB Multi-Ledger-Integrations

-BigchainDB transaction integrations with other ledgers using a workflow based architecture.
+BigchainDB transaction integrations with other ledgers using a workflow based architecture

 ## Approach